-- Bot Initiation: the bot is responsible for beginning a conversation.
+- Assistant Initiation: used when the bot is responsible for beginning a conversation.
 Only used for inbound phone calls.
+Points to the

-- Fallback: the natural language engine cannot map human input to an existing task and needs to provide the user with additional direction.
+- Fallback: used when the natural language engine cannot map human input to an existing task and needs to provide the user with additional direction.
+Points to the

-- Collect on Failure: the assistant needs to know which task to use if there is a failure when collecting data.
+- Collect on Failure: used when the bot needs to know which task to use if there is a failure when collecting data.
+Points to the

 - An existing task.
-With our Disneyland Vacation bot, the
+With our airline reservation bot, the

 assistant_initiationdefault points to the

 - A publicly accessible URL that responds with Actions.
 With our bot, the fallback points to a Twilio Function.

 Learn more about Defaults in the documentation.